 Water Resources.
 No activities would occur that could potentially affect surface water at either installation.
-Washdown activities of the F 16 aircraft would be conducted in accordance with applicable Air Force plans and procedures, which include the use of controls such as contaminant dikes, curbs, drainage ditches, evaporation ponds, and oil/water separators.
+Washdown activities of the F-16 aircraft would be conducted in accordance with applicable Air Force plans and procedures, which include the use of controls such as contaminant dikes, curbs, drainage ditches, evaporation ponds, and oil/water separators.
 Some minor soil disturbance would be expected during security fence installation; however, no surface water is near the proposed security fence area and standard construction practices would be implemented to minimize any potential sediment transport.
 Therefore, no significant impacts to surface water quality are expected.

-The net increase in 275 personnel at Holloman AFB to support the two squadrons is estimated to increase water usage by approximately 4,496,000 gallons per year (12,400 gallons per day [gpd]).
-The current Holloman AFB water demand is approximately 1,000,000 gpd.
-The Holloman AFB potable water system currently operates at well below half of the systems design capacity (6,480,000 gpd) (Holloman AFB, 2016); therefore, no significant impacts to water availability or handling are anticipated.
+The net increase in 275 personnel at Holloman AFB to support the two squadrons is estimated to increase water usage by approximately 12,400 gallons per day (gpd).
+The current Holloman AFB water demand is approximately 3.1 acre-feet per day.
+The Holloman AFB potable water system currently operates at well below half of the system's design capacity (6,480,000 gpd) (Holloman AFB, 2016); therefore, no significant impacts to water availability or handling are anticipated.

-The increase in 875 personnel at JBSA-Lackland (Kelly Field) to support the two squadrons is estimated to increase water usage by approximately 43.8 acre-feet per year.
+The increase in 875 personnel at JBSA-Lackland (Kelly Field) to support the two squadrons is estimated to increase water usage by approximately 39,000 gpd.
 Currently, JBSA withdraws approximately 4,840 acre-feet of water per year from the Edwards Aquifer.
 Assuming all water is received from the Edwards Aquifer, the increase in water usage would result in approximately 4,884 acre-feet of water being pumped by JBSA, which is well within the allowable pumping limit of 12,012 acre-feet per year from the Edwards Aquifer.
-However, Kelly Field and Port San Antonio obtain their water supplies from the city-owned utility San Antonio Water System (SAWS), which has diversified its sources of water supplies away from the Edwards Aquifer.
+However, Kelly Field and Port San Antonio obtain their water supplies from the city-owned utility San Antonio Water System (SAWS), which has diversified its sources of water supplies away from the

+Edwards Aquifer.
 SAWS' reliance on the Edwards Aquifer was down to 45 percent in 2012 and will continue to decrease to 33 percent by 2030.
 This decrease in use of the Edwards Aquifer would further lessen potential impacts on water resources.